DavisLCVB/SwingPlus/readme.md

 used as a container for other components.
 The class extends from `SPRoundPanel`, so it has all the methods and properties of `SPRoundPanel` and `JPanel`.

+`SPRoundMediaPanel` is a panel with rounded corners and a media content.
+It can be used as a container for other components.
+The class extends from `SPRoundPanel`, so it has all the methods and properties of `SPRoundPanel` and `JPanel`.
+Multimedia content can only be images and gifs.

 ## Usage

 The library can be used in any Java project.
 To use it, download the latest release and add